 Some of the 1100 servers of HMA are said to be virtual servers, but information about the ratio of physical to virtual servers is not available to the public.
 I also discovered that HMA had dedicated servers for high definition video streaming and P2P file sharing.
 Five interlinked servers are the backbone of the seamless video streaming experience on the HMA network.
 At the same time, eight are dedicated to protecting users who want to share a bulk volume of files via P2P.

 Also, unlike some VPN providers who cut costs by using cloud server services, like those provided by Google, HideMyAss enjoys its parent company’s patronage – Avast.
 Avast provides all the required private DNS servers to create an uncompromised user experience.
-However, the advantage of the private DNS servers has been questioned by many VPN reviewers who do not trust that Avast can be discreet with users’ information.

 Speed and Performance